A beauty consultant by profession, Jayne has been advising on correct skin and hair care, makeup, and other cosmetics for almost 20 years.

 Tea for Thirsty Skin

-This fragrant bath softens and soothes rough and sensitive skin, and is as easy to prepare as making a hot cup of tea on a cold winter’s night.
+This fragrant bath softens and soothes rough and sensitive skin and is as easy to prepare as a hot cup of tea on a cold winter's night.

-Just throw a few bags of lavender, chamomile, or rose-hip tea into a hot tub and add a little evening primrose oil.
+Just throw a few bags of lavender, chamomile, or rose-hip tea into a warm tub and add a little evening primrose oil.

 Another option is reusable muslin teabags with a drawstring, which can be filled with any herb or flower you'd like your infusion or bath to be flavored with.
 Or, if you're particularly frugal, an old pantyhose would do the job, too.